aragon/hack/docs/tutorial.md

 npm i -g @aragon/cli
-aragon init foo.aragonpm.eth react cd foo npm install npm start
+aragon init foo.aragonpm.eth react cd foo aragon run
 ```

-This should open up the app in your browser.
+This should open up the app in your browser!

 ## Why build an Aragon app?